-IPL 2018 Opening Ceremony date, performers, time, venue; all you need to know
+IPL 2018 Opening Ceremony date, live telecast, performers, timing, venue, celebrities; all you need to know

-IPL 2018 Opening Ceremony: The much-awaited 11th season of the Indian Premier League is set to start from April 7 with a glittering opening ceremony at Wankhede stadium.
-The previous editions of IPL, have seen many stars gracing the opening ceremony with their mesmerizing performances and this year too, fans will get to witness such performances by their Favourite Bollywood stars.
+IPL 2018 Opening Ceremony: The opening ceremony for eleventh IPL season is just hours away.
+The IPL opening ceremony will kick off at Mumbai’s Wankhede Stadium, the same venue that hosted 2017’s final.
+The players and fans are all in for fireworks this season as franchises have invested alot in their batting this time.
+In previous IPL editions, the extravagant T20 domestic league has embraced mesmerizing performances from top Bollywood stars and the management will continue the tradition this year as well.
+Although Ranveer Singh and Parineeti Chopra have pulled out of the event due to personal reasons, Hrithik Roshan and Varun Dhawan are all geared up to entertain the audience.

+These actors had a long rehearsal with their troops at the Wankhede Stadium on Friday.
 The IPL 2018 will also see the return of two of the old franchises – Chennai super kings and Rajasthan Royals, who have a massive fan base.
 A pinch of freshness will also be witnessed with the new broadcaster – Star Sports, new look sides and a few new captains but one thing will is not likely to change is the competitiveness of the teams and enthusiasm of the crowd.

 The IPL 2018 will begin on April 7, 2018, at the Wankhede Stadium in Mumbai.
 A total of 60 matches will be played at nine venues across 51 days.
 In the opening game of the season defending champions, Mumbai Indians will take on the Chennai Super Kings.